D365 : Does everything have to be in Fabric in 2026?

 + " ItemIdQtyPriceOrUnitPriceOrUnit\n"

-+ "Col3/Col4: if it matches a Unit for the item -> Unit; else if numeric -> Price; else ignored.");
++ "Col3/Col4: if it matches a Unit for the item -> Unit; else if numeric -> Price; else ignored."

-dfEst.value("Lines: 0 | Est. time: 0 s (250 ms/line)");
+dtEst = d.addText("Lines: 0 | Est. time: 0 s (250 ms/line)");

-gLines = d.addGroup("Lines");
+gLines = d.addGroup("Lines", gIntro);

 gLines.columns(1);

-dfLines = d.addField(extendedTypeStr(FreeText), "Paste here");
+dfLines = d.addField(extendedTypeStr(Notes), "Paste here", "", true);

 dfLines.value("");